 Bachelor of Science in Business and Administration degree with a major in management.

-Graduates of the management program may attain positions in human resource departments, operations, customer service, purchasing and sales; they work as franchise managers, management consultants, department managers; and they work in diverse industries from financial services to manufacturing to retail.
+Many students choose management as a second major in which case they often begin their career in a position related to their first major, but with accelerated opportunities for advancement.
+Those who primary focus is management may attain positions in human resource departments, operations, customer service, purchasing and sales; they work as franchise managers, management consultants, department managers; and they work in diverse industries from financial services to manufacturing to retail.

 Twenty-five credits within the college and 6 credits outside the college.